 These days the caves are beautifully lit up with atmospheric lighting, you can take a self-guided tour around the cave with an audio guide to learn more about the formation, history and excavation of the cave.
 Tickets to Gough’s cave cost £16.95 per adult when booked online and also includes access to Cheddar Gorge’s other attractions – Dreamhunters at Cox’s Cave, Museum of Prehistory, Jacob’s Ladder, Beyond the View and the Cliff-top Walk.

-Afternoon tea at Lion Rock Tearooms
+Lion Rock Tearooms

 Sit in their ‘secret garden’ and spoil yourself with a ‘celebration afternoon tea’.
 Enjoy dainty sandwiches, homemade scones and a selection of sweet delights.
 All served with a pot of tea and a glass of prosecco each, for 21.95 per person.
 One must have a glass of fizz when sitting in a secret garden after all.